vadimdemedes/ink/readme.md

 Head over to [React](https://reactjs.org) website for documentation on how to use it.
 Only Ink's methods will be documented in this readme.

-**Note:** This is documentation for Ink 3.
-If you're looking for docs on Ink 2, check out [this release](https://github.com/vadimdemedes/ink/tree/v2.7.1).
-There's also a [migration guide](migrate.md) from Ink 2 available.
+**Note:** This is documentation for Ink 4.
+If you're looking for docs on Ink 3, check out [this release](https://github.com/vadimdemedes/ink/tree/v3.2.0).

 ---